Review: Cathay Pacific first class lounge, London Heathrow

 Introduction

-If you're a fan of Cathay Pacific's The Pier First Class lounge at Hong Kong – and from what we can tell, that covers most Australian Business Traveller readers – you'll feel right at home at the airline's first class lounge at London Heathrow Terminal 3.
+If you’re a fan of Cathay Pacific’s The Pier First Class lounge at Hong Kong – and from what we can tell, that covers most Executive Traveller readers, you’ll feel right at home at the airline’s first class lounge at London Heathrow T3.

-Think of it as a miniature version of The Pier, sharing the same upscale 'residential' design from Ilse Crawford, including a dining room with à la carte menu and some of the most elegantly-appointed shower suites we've ever seen at an airport lounge (including Aesop shampoo and body wash).
+Think of it as a miniature version of The Pier in Hong Long, sharing the same upscale ‘residential’ design from Ilse Crawford, including a dining room with à la carte menu and assortment of Champagnes.

 Of course, Cathay Pacific’s London first class lounge isn’t the exclusive domain of the airline’s first class passengers, or indeed first class flyers in Oneworld airlines departing from T3 (including Qantas and American Airlines).

-Top-tier Diamond and Diamond Plus frequent flyers in Cathay's Marco Polo Club are also welcome, along with their Oneworld Emerald equivalents including Qantas Platinum and Platinum One card-holders plus elite Chairman's Lounge members.
+Top-tier Diamond and Diamond Plus frequent flyers in Cathay’s frequent flyers are also welcome, along with their Oneworld Emerald equivalents including Qantas Platinum and Platinum One card-holders plus elite Chairman's Lounge members.

 If you’re on that long but select list, here’s what’s in store behind those doors.